CiscoDevNet/terraform-provider-aci/website/docs/r/bgp_peer_connectivity_profile.html.markdown

 - `allowed_self_as_cnt` - (Optional) The number of occurrences of a local Autonomous System Number (ASN).
 Default value: "3".
 - `description` - (Optional) Description for object bgp peer connectivity profile.
 - `annotation` - (Optional) Annotation for object bgp peer connectivity profile.
-- `ctrl` - (Optional)
-  The peer controls specify which Border Gateway Protocol (BGP) attributes are sent to a peer.
-(Multiple Comma-Delimited values are allowed.
-E.g., "allow-self-as,as-override").
-Apply "" to clear all the values.
-   Allowed values: "allow-self-as", "as-override", "dis-peer-as-check", "nh-self", "send-com", "send-ext-com".
-Default value: "".
+- `ctrl` - (Optional) The peer controls specify which Border Gateway Protocol (BGP) attributes are sent to a peer.Allowed values: "allow-self-as", "as-override", "dis-peer-as-check", "nh-self", "send-com", "send-ext-com".
 - `name_alias` - (Optional) Name alias for object bgp peer connectivity profile.
 - `password` - (Optional, Sensitive) Peer password.
 If `password` is set, the peer password will reset when terraform configuration is applied.
 - `peer_ctrl` - (Optional) The peer controls.
-(Multiple Comma-Delimited values are allowed.
-E.g., "bfd,dis-conn-check").
-Apply "" to clear all the values.
 Allowed values: "bfd", "dis-conn-check".
-Default value: "".
 - `private_a_sctrl` - (Optional) Remove private AS.
-(Multiple Comma-Delimited values are allowed.
-E.g., "remove-all,remove-exclusive").
-Apply "" to clear all the values.
 Allowed values: "remove-all", "remove-exclusive", "replace-as".
-Default value: "".
 - `ttl` - (Optional) Specifies time to live (TTL).
 Default value: "1".
 - `weight` - (Optional) The weight of the fault in calculating the health score of an object.
 A higher weight causes a higher degradation of the health score of the affected object.
 Default value: "0".
 - `as_number` - (Optional) A number that uniquely identifies an autonomous system.